-In 2017, the MHC was approached by the owners of a privately-held Virginia City property of great historic significance.
-The building in question, the Stonewall Hall or more commonly, the Dudley Garage, is listed on the National Register for its association with the early activities of the Montana territorial government.
-Due to its prominent location and significance the owners are willing to donate the building to the MHC to allow for its long term stabilization and preservation.
-Currently the building is in very poor structural condition, but in keeping with our mission to advocate for the preservation of Montana's significant historic resources, we feel we would be remiss if we did not attempt to protect this rare surviving element of Virginia City and Montana heritage.
-To that end, we are currently in discussion with the property owners, several preservation groups and Montana legislators to explore whether viable funding sources exist to stabilize, and eventually restore, this unique historic property.
-To-date the MHC has not committed to accepting the building due to these financial concerns, but through proactive outreach efforts we are hopeful we can rally enough support to preserve this important resource.
+Figures 14, 15 & 16 - the Coggswell-Taylor, Hickman, and Gilbert Houses the Dudley Garage.
+The property is listed on the National Register for its association with the early settlement of Virginia City and the activities of the Montana territorial government.
+Due to its prominent "Main Street" location and significance the owners are willing to donate the building to the MHC to allow for its long-term stabilization and preservation.
+The building is currently in very poor structural condition, but in keeping with our mission to advocate for the preservation of Montana's significant historic resources, we feel we would be remiss if we did not attempt to protect this rare surviving element of Virginia City and Montana heritage.